 Interesting wines off the beaten mainstream path, wines with an unmistakeable character!
 Our head taster Marcus Hofschuster personally selects these wines from around 12,000 wines tasted each year: objectively, independently and without any trade interests.

 As a member of Wein‑Plus you will profit from benefits we have negotiated with our cooperation partners in the world of wine – and these have a real cash value for you.
 These offers are exclusively for your benefit: Wein‑Plus receives no fees or commissions from ist partners – and that’s a promise.

 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The name Graves first appeared in the Middle Ages and derives from gravelly soil (terre graveleuse).
-The pebbles are picked up and placed next to the vines.
-They store the heat of the sun during the day and release the heat to the grapes until late at night.
-This naturally promotes the ripening process and increases the sugar content of the grapes.
-Another special feature is the rose bushes, which are planted at the end of each vine row.
-In the past, this was not done for visual reasons, but it could be used to treat diseases (eg mildew ) are displayed early (but is certainly not efficient enough today).
-Two-thirds cultivate red and one-third white grape varieties.
-Graves is the only region in France to produce exceptional red, white and sweet wines.
+The name Graves only came up in the Middle Ages and is derived from the gravelly soil (terre graveleuse).
+The pebbles are collected and placed next to the vines.
+They store the heat of the sun during the day and give off the heat to the grapes until late at night.
+This promotes the ripening process in a natural way and increases the sugar content of the grapes.
+Another specialty is the rose bushes that are planted at the end of each row of vines.
+In the past, this was not done for optical reasons, but rather diseases (e.g. mildew ) are displayed early (but is certainly no longer efficient enough today).
+Two thirds are red and one third white grape varieties.
+Graves is the only region in France that produces exceptional red, white and sweet wines.